There is much mystery surrounding the visual art of the indigenous peoples of the Americas.

 In the 1940s the Canadian Government encouraged the Inuit to produce more art to meet increased demand, in turn, Inuit artisans began producing prints and Serpentine sculptures.

-Greenlandic Inuit have developed some unique art styles including a form of textile known as Avittat, this is made from sewed skin, furs, and small pieces of brightly dyed marine mammal organs in mosaic designs.
+Greenlandic Inuit have developed some unique art styles including a form of textile known as Avittat, which is made from sewed skin, furs, and small pieces of brightly dyed marine mammal organs in mosaic designs.
 The women from this region made exquisite netted beadwork collars and elaborate masks following an old mask-making tradition.
-A valuable medium of carving for the Inuit remains to be sperm whale ivory.
+A valuable medium of carving for the Inuit remains is that of sperm whale ivory.

 The tribes that resided in Washington State, Oregon, and British Columbia including the Haida, Tlingit, Heiltsuk, Tsimshian, and other smaller tribes had a unique art style characterised by an extremely complex stylistic vocabulary expressed through woodcarving.
-These people were skilled at woodcarving and produced totem poles, transformation masks, and canoes; after contact with Europeans, two-dimensional paintings and silver, copper and gold engraved jewellery was produced.
+These people were skilled at woodcarving and produced totem poles, transformation masks, and canoes; after contact with Europeans, two-dimensional paintings and silver, copper, and gold engraved jewellery were produced.

 Poverty Point culture began from around 2000 to 1000 BCE during the Archaic period in the modern-day state of Louisiana.
 The interesting thing about the objects found at Poverty Point including chipped stone projecting points and tools, shell and stone beads, gorgets, vessels, and ground stone plummets is that the raw materials used originated from distant places.